BBC iPlayer: PlayStation 5

-BBC iPlayer was released on PlayStation 5 on November 30, 2021.
+BBC iPlayer was released on PlayStation 5 on 30 November 2021.

 Mobile platforms

 Android devices

 On 23 June 2010, after many months of complaints from Android users, BBC iPlayer officially announced support for the Android platform.
 Users can navigate to the usual BBC iPlayer website, and a mobile website is displayed.
 As a result of the BBC's decision to use Adobe Flash Player to handle video playback for Android devices on this website, users must be using Android 2.2 or later (the earliest Android version supported by Flash Player).

 There was also an unofficial but functional application for the Google Android platform called myPlayer, but all BBC content was removed in November 2010 as the service was alleged to be in breach of the BBC terms of use.
 Another such application – beebPlayer – was removed from the market in May 2010 at the BBC's request.

 On 8 February 2011, the BBC announced that Android, alongside the iPad, would be amongst the first two platforms to receive a native iPlayer application.
 The application was made available via the Android Market to UK users, but as with the earlier mobile website, the application uses Adobe's Flash Player for video playback and as a result is only available for devices running Android 2.2 to 4.0 since Android 4.1 does not support Flash Player.

-On 4 September 2012, the BBC posted on their internet blog that Android users would soon be able to download programs using the BBC iPlayer app.
+On 4 September 2012, the BBC posted on their internet blog that Android users would soon be able to download programmes using the BBC iPlayer app.

 On 19 September 2012, the BBC reported that an Adobe AIR-based iPlayer application had been developed for Android 4.1, as well as earlier versions.
 The application, named BBC Media Player, is intended to permit continued iPlayer support for the Android platform.

 BlackBerry devices

-On 5 November 2010, an official BBC iPlayer app that allows users to stream live television and radio, and catch-up on previously aired content became available for download on BlackBerry OS 5.0 (and higher) devices.
+On 5 November 2010, an official BBC iPlayer app that allows users to stream live television and radio, and catch up on previously aired content became available for download on BlackBerry OS 5.0 (and higher) devices.
 A Wi-Fi connection is needed for an "optimal viewing experience" but 3 and Vodafone are allowing it run on their 3G networks.